 Hindu Temple, Burma Lines, Hindu temple and Grade III historic building in Kwan Tei, Hong Kong.

-The building originated as a prayer site for Gurkha soldiers stationed at the Burma Lines military camp.
-When the garrison closed in 1996, it remained as a reminder of their historical presence in the area.
+The building was constructed as a place of worship for Gurkha soldiers stationed at the Burma Lines military camp in Hong Kong.
+After the garrison closed in 1996, the site was left standing as one of the few physical traces of their long presence in the territory.

 This place reflects the connection it held for the Gurkha community in Hong Kong through its architectural choices and painted surfaces.
 The building shows how military residents expressed their religious identity within the city.